foxlollato/docker-oracle11-xe/README.md

  *   **\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#**
     **DATABASE IS READY TO USE!**
     **\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#**
 5. Finally, have fun!
 Connect to your oracle database setting connection configuration to localhost and port 1521.
 Apex listen 8080 port.
+Default user is SYSTEM.